Hoekz/JS-TDD-201/Network/module-network.md

 In our [test.js](/Network/custom/test.js#L7-13), we've set up a `beforeAll` to `install` our mock and an `afterAll` to `uninstall` it, which simply translate to the mock being active and then normal behavoir being restored.

+### mocking routes

+We can also determine how we want to be able to mock routes.
+I've chosen to use a `mock` method that accepts one or more methods, a url pattern, and a few extra options not shown [here](/Network/custom/test.js#L15-26).
+The return of this call is a mock that
+I can then call `response` and pass in the JSON I want the endpoint to return.

+Another decision was to include a `reset` call in the [afterEach](/Network/custom/test.js#L28-31) to allow each test to be treated as though the mocks have not been used before.

+There are many other approaches that could be taken to setting up these mocks, but remember that readability and flexibility are important when rolling your own mock if it needs to be updated for future tests.